 3. Keep Length in Mind

 Hold onto a potential buyer’s attention by keeping your videos no more than five minutes long.
 On “The Artist’s Guide to Youtube,” artist and blogger Natasha Wescoat suggests aiming for a video between thirty seconds and three minutes long.
-Edit your videos with free editing software like Windows Movie Maker or iMovie for Mac.
+Edit your videos with free editing software like iMovie.

 4. Call Customers to Action